Im5tu/im5tu.github.io/content/article/2014-06-24-Finding-Reducible-Expressions.md

 {
     "categories": [ "Development" ],
     "date": "2014-06-24T09:21:19Z",
-   "description": "This post details the Expressions that can be reduced in the System.Linq.Expressions namespace.", "tags": [ "csharp", "dotnet", "expressions" ], "title": "Finding Reducible Expressions"
+    "description": "This post details the Expressions that can be reduced in the System.Linq.Expressions namespace.", "tags": [ "csharp", "dotnet", "expressions" ],
+    "title": "Finding Reducible Expressions",
+    "toc": true
 }

 Today I just wanted to share a quick note regarding [a Stack Overflow answer](http://stackoverflow.com/a/2040097/315711) that I recently came across.
 In the answer the author explains that a call to `Expression.CanReduce` will typically return false, while `Expression.Reduce()` will return the current expression.
 The author continues to state that one of the types that overrides `Expression.Reduce()` and `Expression.CanReduce` is `MemberInitExpression`.
 <!--more-->

 I wanted to find out when `Expression.CanReduce` would actually return `true`.
 I discovered the [173 page Expression Tree Specification](http://www.codeplex.com/Download?ProjectName=dlr&DownloadId=246540) which provides an additional insight to `CanReduce` and `Reduce()`.

 ### CanReduce